Regulations for Council

 the business or remaining business of that meeting shall be deferred to another meeting, whether already scheduled or to be scheduled, or shall be dealt with by the chairman of Council acting under delegated authority in accordance with Council's Standing Orders.

-3. If a member of Council serving under the provisions of section section 4 of Statute VI, or co-opted under the provisions of section 6, has attended fewer meetings than eight less the number of any meetings which have been cancelled in the course of any academic year, his or her seat shall at the close of that year be declared by the chairman of Council to be vacant and shall then immediately be vacated, subject to the following conditions:
+3. If a member of Council serving under the provisions of section 4 of Statute VI, or co-opted under the provisions of section 6, has attended fewer meetings than nine less the number of any meetings which have been cancelled in the course of any academic year, his or her seat shall at the close of that year be declared by the chairman of Council to be vacant and shall then immediately be vacated, unless the General Purposes Committee of Council agrees otherwise for good reason.

 4. Student members shall be represented at meetings of Council by: